2002 FIVB Men's Volleyball World Championship qualification

-24 teams competed in the 2002 FIVB Volleyball Men's World Championship, with two places allocated for the hosts, Argentina and the titleholder, Italy.
+24 teams competed in the 2002 FIVB Men's Volleyball World Championship, with two places allocated for the hosts, Argentina and the titleholder, Italy.
 In the qualification process for the 2002 FIVB World Championship, the Five FIVB confederations were allocated a share of the 22 remaining spots.

 Confederation qualification processes

-The distribution by confederation for the 2002 FIVB Volleyball Men's World Championship was:
+The distribution by confederation for the 2002 FIVB Men's Volleyball World Championship was: